Towards Explainable Deep Clustering for Time Series Data: Introduction Motivation

 \section{Introduction \& Motivation}

 Time series clustering is an unsupervised learning task that groups similar temporal sequences without prior labels.
 Traditional approaches often rely on distance measures (e.g., dynamic time warping or Euclidean distance) and yield clusters based on raw time series similarity.
 However, these methods struggle with high-dimensional, noisy, or complex time series data.
 In recent years, deep learning-based clustering has emerged to tackle these challenges.
-Deep clustering methods use neural networks (such as autoencoders, RNNs, or transformers) to learn compressed representations (embeddings) of time series, and then perform clustering in the latent space.
+Deep clustering methods use neural networks (such as autoencoders, RNNs, or transformers) to learn compressed representations (embeddings) of time series, and then perform clustering in the latent space or even include clustering in the learning process.
 This can capture non-linear temporal patterns and improve clustering quality compared to classical techniques~\cite{paparrizos_bridging_2024}.
 For example, methods such as Deep Embedded Clustering (DEC)~\cite{xie_unsupervised_2016} and its variants have been extended to time series by combining reconstruction losses with clustering objectives~\cite{alqahtani_deep_2021}.
 These deep clustering models have achieved notable success in grouping time series data (e.g., sensor readings, human activity signals) into meaningful clusters~\cite{alqahtani_deep_2021}.

 Despite improved performance, a key limitation is the black-box nature of deep models.
-The latent features learned by deep networks are often not easily interpretable, making it hard to understand why certain time series are clustered together~\cite{bonifati_time2feat_2022}.
-In critical domains (healthcare, finance, etc.), human experts need to comprehend the clustering results and trust the model’s behavior.
+The latent features learned by deep networks are often not easily interpretable, making it hard to understand why certain time series samples are clustered together~\cite{bonifati_time2feat_2022}.
+In critical domains (healthcare, finance), human experts need to comprehend the clustering results and trust the model’s behavior to apply these to their use cases.
 As Bonifati et al.~\cite{bonifati_time2feat_2022} note, many systems “maximize effectiveness… but fail to guarantee the interpretability of the results,” which hinders their use in real-world scenarios where human oversight is required.
 This has led to growing interest in Explainable Deep Clustering for Time Series, i.e., methods that integrate explainability into the deep clustering pipeline.